IowaDave/ESP8266_Random_Numbers/README.md

 > When Wi-Fi or Bluetooth are enabled, numbers returned by hardware random number generator (RNG) can be considered true random numbers.
 Without Wi-Fi or Bluetooth enabled, hardware RNG is a pseudo-random number generator.
 At startup, ESP-IDF bootloader seeds the hardware RNG with entropy, but care must be taken when reading random values between the start of app_main and initialization of Wi-Fi or Bluetooth drivers.

 I interpret this information to mean that the "hardware" aspect of the thing depends on the 8266's radios for its entropy, meaning, randomness-from-the-physical-world.
-It's purely a "pseudo" random number generator ("prng"), that is, a computational algorithm, without the radios.
-Even after being "seeded" from the radios, the prng algorithm is what actually produces (most of? maybe all of?) the values that show up at the address, 0x3ff20344.
+It's purely a "pseudo" random number generator (PRNG), that is, a computational algorithm, without the radios.
+Even after being "seeded" from the radios, the PRNG algorithm is what actually produces (most of? maybe all of?) the values that show up at the address, 0x3ff20344.

+### Wait, what does "pseudo-random" mean?
+OK.
+Let's establish some abbreviations for the sake of clarity.
+* RNG means Random Number Generator, the broad category including any and every method for getting a computer to spit out a series of numbers that we hope will be random.
+* PRNG means Pseudo Random Number Generator.
+All of these things are computer code sequences that people have been inventing since the early 1950s.
+They've gotten better over time.
+Some of them can produce very long series of numbers that cannot easily be distinguised from truly random phenomena.
+Yet, they share a common limitation: every number that comes out is determined by the numbers that preceeded it.
+PRNGs are "deterministic" algorithms.
+Which is the opposite of what "random" means in Nature.
+PRNGs simulate a false but convincing appearance of randomness; they are pseudo-random.
+* HWRNG means Hardware Random Number Generator.
+Some people will say TRNG, meaning True Random Number Generator, to mean more or less the same thing.
+The idea is to incorporate the kind of randomness found in Nature, called entropy.
+This kind of randomess is "non-deterministic".
+We cannot know what causes it, nor can we predict it.
+Much of what goes in the natural world exhibits entropy, if you look closely enough.
+HWRNGs attempt to capture entropy from the physical world and make it available in the form of numbers that are, by nature, truly random.

-### Is that good?
+### Is the HWRNG on the 8266 that good?

 Yes and no. It is good in the sense that it sounds close to what other, modern computers do.
 The so-called hardware rng's built into Intel boxes and Raspberry Pis apply a similar principle.
-A hardware circuit generates some entropy, which then gets mixed into a prng.
-The prng winds up being the main source of random numbers for the system.
+A hardware circuit generates some entropy, which then gets mixed into a PRNG.
+The PRNG winds up being the main source of random numbers for the system.

-It is theoretically sound to use a high-quality prng for generating a series of random numbers, rather than using raw, physical entropy.
+It is theoretically sound to use a high-quality PRNG for generating a series of random numbers, rather than using raw, physical entropy.
 We usually want random numbers that pass statistical tests.
 We want them to appear "independent and identically distributed."

-A high-quality prng can generate streams of billions of numbers that satisfy this desirable appearance.
+A high-quality PRNG can generate streams of billions of numbers that satisfy this desirable appearance.
 In other words, there is no way to tell that they are *not* random.
-Except... the values coming out of a prng are "deterministic", which means they depend on other, previous values.

-A really smart codebreaker can figure out the prng algorithm, if they get access to a long-enough series of the numbers it produces.
+A really smart codebreaker can figure out a PRNG's algorithm, if they get access to a long-enough series of the numbers it produces.
 There's math for that.
 After the codebreaker figures it out, then they can predict every value that follows.
 Which stinks, if you're hoping to use those pseudo-random numbers to encrypt something.

+One way to thwart the codebreaker is to scramble a PRNG's history, so that the numbers coming out are not determined *only* by the numbers that it produced before.
+In other words, make the numbers be more "independent".

-By contrast, bits of physical entropy (such as radioactive decay events), are truly independent of one another.
+Bits of physical entropy (such as radioactive decay events), are truly independent of one another.
 Even the smartest codebreaker having the whole history of the entropy could never predict the next event.
 Trouble is, this kind of entropy might not have the uniformity of distribution that we desire in our random numbers.

-Combining the two concepts, as the 8266 does, means we may get "independence" from entropy, then we may get the desired distributional quality from the prng.
+Combining the two concepts, as the 8266 does, means we may obtain "independence" from the entropy, while we get the desired distributional quality from the PRNG.

-It's not quite as good if the prng on the 8266 only gets benefit of entropy at startup but not afterward.
+It might not be quite as good (compared to HWRNGs on modern computers) if the PRNG on the 8266 only gets benefit of entropy at startup but not afterward.
 And there's no physical entropy available if your sketch turns off the radio.

-I have not been able to find an authoritative statement regarding whether the 8266 mixes entropy into its "hardware" rng continuously, rather than only at startup.
+I have not been able to find an authoritative statement regarding whether the 8266 mixes entropy into its HWRNG continuously, rather than only at startup.

-And keep in mind that the "hardware" rng does not actually expose the bits of entropy available from the radios.
+And keep in mind that the HWRNG does not actually expose the bits of entropy available from the radios.

 ### Is there a way to get actual, physical entropy from an 8266?